Gerhard Gellinger / Pixabay.com / 2015 / CC0 1.0

 From 1863 to 1941, whoever was President that year had to issue an executive order to make Thanksgiving a holiday that year.

 Urban myth holds that in the 1920s, American President Calvin Coolidge and his wife Grace were hosting a Thanksgiving dinner in their home in Northhampton, Massachusetts.
-While the maid was carrying the turkey into the dining room, she slipped and dropped the turkey to the floor.
+While the maid was carrying the turkey into the dining room to present to the assembled guests, she slipped and dropped the turkey to the floor.
 Grace Coolidge said to her maid, “That’s alright Mary, just take this turkey back to the kitchen and bring in the other one.”

 In 1939 and in 1940, President Franklin D. Roosevelt proclaimed it to be the third Thursday, in order to create an extra “shopping week” between Thanksgiving and Christmas.
 But changing the timing of it was so unpopular that in 1941, Congress finally passed a proclamation making Thanksgiving a holiday in perpetuity, and declaring it to be the fourth Thursday.

-In New England, it used to be a popular and traditional time for weddings.
+In New England, Thanksgiving used to be a popular and traditional time for weddings.

 Literature & Lore